By Ashrafuddin Pirzada

 However, he ruled out any chance of direct talks with neighboring India until New Delhi revoked curfew-like conditions in Kashmir.

-“Let me promise you that I will present the Kashmir case in the General Assembly with full vigor on Monday,” he said but added Pakistan did not support any extremist actions in Kashmir.
+“Let me promise you that I will present the Kashmir cause in the General Assembly with full vigor on Monday,” he said but added Pakistan did not support any extremist actions in Kashmir.

 “If one thinks to go to Kashmir for the purpose of Jihad (Islamic concept of holy war), it will be a great disservice to Kashmiris.
 Anyone who takes an extreme step will be the enemy of Pakistan as well as Kashmiris,” he said.

-Torkham border and Landikotal bazaars were kept closed during the visit and transport was halted from a day erlier between Landikotal- Torkham road.
+Torkham border and Landikotal bazaars were kept closed during the visit and transport was halted from a day earlier between Landikotal- Torkham road.

-Local residents and political parties leaders termed Khan visit as waste of time and money.
+Local residents and political party leaders termed Khan’s visit as a waste of time and money.

-Afghan officials and embassadors also attended the ceremony who welcomed the step taken by Imran Khan and his government.
+Afghan officials and ambassadors also attended the ceremony and welcomed the step taken by Imran Khan and his government.

-Jameat Ulema-Islam(F) ex-Fata Vice Ameer Mufti Muhammad Ejaz Shinwari termed the visit as show off by Imran Khan.
-He said the visit would bear no fruits as he did not talk on the problems being face by local traders and business community.
-He said local elders and journalists were not allowed to attend and cover PM visit which was unjust with them.
+Jamiat Ulema-Islam(F) ex-Fata Vice Ameer Mufti Muhammad Ejaz Shinwari termed the visit as a show-off by Imran Khan.
+He said the visit would bear no fruits as he did not talk about the problems being faced by local traders and the business community.
+He said local elders and journalists were not allowed to attend and cover PM visits which were unjust to them.
 He said they reject such hollow slogans and fake promises with the nation.